MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-arc-enabled-vms.md

 **Resolution:**

-Make sure to verify that in your deployment template:
+Verify in your deployment template that:

 The `SystemAssigned` managed identity object is under `Microsoft.HybridCompute/machines` resource type and not under `Microsoft.AzureStackHCI/VirtualMachineInstances` resource type.

+The deployment template should match the provided sample template.
 For more information, see the sample template in [Create Arc virtual machines on Azure Stack HCI](./create-arc-virtual-machines.md).

 ### Azure CLI installation isn't recognized